 Once you’ve decided that you’re moving to Portugal and chosen which city you want to call home, the administrative steps can sometimes turn into a vicious circle where it is difficult to see the end.
-Lisbon Tech Guide is your partner to support your setup in Portugal, with a dedicated and well-experienced team of experts, updated with the latest rules and laws of Portugal and Europe.
+Softlanding is your partner to support your setup in Portugal, with a dedicated and well-experienced team of experts, updated with the latest rules and laws of Portugal and Europe.

 If you have just moved to Portugal, you will need to get a Tax Number (NIF- “Número de Identificação Fiscal”), a Residence Permit/Certificate, a Tax Residence Certificate, and a Non-Habitual-Residence status, if the last applies to you.